greg-raven/Department-21/_drafts/funnies.md

 (Germany) [Another blonde?]

 Please send a list of all doctors in Australia who can dispense rattlesnakeserum.
-(USA) [I love this one…there are no rattlesnakes in Australia]
+(USA) [I love this one...there are no rattlesnakes in Australia]

 Which direction is North in Australia?
 (USA) [Face North and you should